Arranging Israeli legal status for a foreign spouse from a high-risk country

 When a foreign spouse applies for legal status in Israel, one of the issues that is thoroughly considered is whether there is a criminal or security impediment to the foreign citizen’s entering Israel and settling in the country.
 If the foreign spouse is from a country defined as “high risk”, how does that affect the arranging of their legal status?
 What are these high risk countries?
 And how can the Israeli spouse arrange legal status for spouse from high-risk country?
 Attorney Tal Ofir, an immigration law specialist in our office, will answer these questions for you.

-The law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, provide their clients with comprehensive representation and legal solutions.
+Our law offices in Jerusalem and Tel Aviv, provide their clients with comprehensive representation and legal solutions.
 Our office assists couples in arranging legal status for foreign spouses, including spouses coming from high risk countries.

 An overall look at the process of obtaining legal status